Bioconductor/bioconductor.org/README.md

         -p is mapping the container's port 3000 to the host machine's port

         -v mounting a volume, the website (bioconductor.org) directory from your local machine is being mounted on the docker container

+        <container_name> is the name you want to give to the docker container.
+        It will be easier to access the container later if you give it a name

-    it will take you to the container's terminal so you will need to run
+    the command will take you to the container's terminal so you will need to run

         rake